rr-gael/ckastal/README.md

-# CDSKit: C Data Structures Kit
+# Ckastal: C Kit for Data Structures and Algorithms

 A small and simple library with some data structures I implemented for my uni course.
+Will update with the algorithms implementation when I have a chance or get to that course.

 ## Notes